ZhijianZhou01/plugins/README.md

 # plugins
-copy of binary file of mafft, muscle, clustal and fasttree softwares
+copy of binary file of mafft, muscle, clustal and fasttree softwares.